7 Ways to Boost Your Immune System Naturally, According to an Immunologist

 Wash your hands with soap and water

 “Washing your hands is an extraordinarily good way of helping one from getting sick, but it’s something that we don’t always do very well,” Dr. Mainardi says.
-The FDA recently announced that washing your hands with plain soap and water is really all you need, and an antibacterial soap isn’t quite necessary or good for us in the long run.
-So find a soap that you love and remember these hand-washing techniques.
+Plain old soap and water is really all you need.
+Just make sure you're not making these handwashing mistakes.

 Use hand sanitizer